awslabs/distill-cli/README.md

 # S3 Object Deletion

-Distill CLI supports deletion of the audio recodings once transcribe and summarize activities performed with success.
-By using the `--delete-s3-object` or `-d` parameter (e.g., `--delete-s3-object Y`), the audio file previously uploaded onto Amazon S3 will be deleted.
+Distill CLI supports the deletion of audio recordings after transcription and summarization activities have completed.
+Using the `--delete-s3-object` or `-d` parameter (e.g., `--delete-s3-object Y`), the audio file previously uploaded onto Amazon S3 will be deleted.
 Use `--help` for more information on available options.

 # A note on regions